The Perfect Sacrifice

 “But this is to ignore the work of Jesus, who on the cross cried out, “My God, my God, why have you forsaken me?”
 (Matthew 27:46).
 Jesus was out of fellowship with his Father so we would never be.”
 P 157

-(Take note here that Farely is arguing that Jesus lost fellowship with the Father but the Bible actually says no such thing.
-That actually amounts to what some call the Jesus Died Spiritually view and it destroys the atonement making Christ a sinner not just a sacrificial spotless lamb.
-Forsaken there has no indication of including being abandoned in fellowship.
-Just like David who first said the statement in Psalm 22, Jesus felt physically abandoned in physical pain and emotional suffering.)
+(Take note here that Farley is arguing that Jesus lost fellowship with the Father, but the Bible actually says no such thing.
+That actually amounts to what some call the Jesus Died Spiritually view, and it destroys the atonement, making Christ a sinner, not just a sacrificial spotless lamb.
+Forsaken, there is no indication of being abandoned in fellowship.
+Just like David, who first said the statement in Psalm 22, Jesus felt physically abandoned in physical pain and emotional suffering.)

 “In reality, the term rewards does not appear anywhere in the New Testament.
 The apostle Paul speaks of a “reward” (singular, not plural) or a “prize” in the context of running a race and reaching the end.”
 P168

 (Farley tries to excuse away the concept of rewards in heaven for believers at the Bema Seat.
-Talk about taking away positive motivation to serve.
-Sure we should serve out of love but we can also do so knowing that there is eternal blessing and benefits of it.)
+Why take away positive motivation to serve?
+Sure, we should serve out of love, but we can also do so knowing that there is eternal blessing and benefits to it.)

 Speaking of Jesus: “Our new spiritual life is actually his life.”
 P176

-(Take this and go back to abide or walking or fellowship.
+(Take this and go back to abiding, or walking, or fellowship.
 He is saying that Christ actually lives his life through us.
 The Bible does not say this exactly.
-But it is a cover for them if challenged on why a believer should walk as Christ walked if they are saved.
-Of course in that case they should walk almost perfectly.
+However, this serves as a cover for them if challenged on why a believer should walk as Christ walked if they are saved.
+Of course, in that case, they should walk almost perfectly.
 Talk about the fear and depression that can ensue once you realize you don’t walk nearly as perfectly as Jesus walked.
-Maybe Jesus is not walking through me.
-Maybe I am not saved.
+Maybe Jesus is not walking through me?
+Maybe I am not saved?
 See the problem?
 We aren’t puppets for Jesus.
 We still have a will.
 Calvinism likewise makes us puppets.)

 “James 2 communicates that a personal decision is necessary in order for true salvation to occur.
 Those who appear to fall away from belief in Jesus are those who merely associated themselves with certain doctrines for whatever reason.”
 P198

 (This is incorrect.
-Yes a person needs to decide to trust Christ but you cannot scripturally say that those that fall away are not saved period.
+Yes, a person needs to decide to trust Christ, but it cannot be said scripturally that those who fall away are not saved.
 James 2 isn’t talking about a salvation decision.
-It is instruction for disobedient believers.
+The chapter contains instructions for those who are disobedient believers.

 What happened with the Hebrew believers in Heb 10?
 What happened to the Galatians?
 Why does Timothy say that the Lord remains faithful even if we do not?)